mluukkai/webdevelopment-rails/week1.md

 ## Web-sovellusten toimintaperiaatteita

 The idea behind a Web application is simple.
-Users open a browser and write the page URL they want into the address line, for instance http://www.cs.helsinki.fi/opiskelu/index.html.
+Users open a browser and write the page URL they want into the address line, for instance https://www.cs.helsinki.fi/u/mluukkai/.
 The first part of the URL, in this case www.cs.helsinki.fi is usually the DNS name, which helps us to identify the IP address of the server of the www-page.
-The browser sends a page request to the server Web using the GET-method of the HTTP protocol.
-If the address is correct, the user who sent the page request has the right to the resources defined in the URL path (for instance opiskelu/index.html), the server returns to the browser a _status code_ 200 and the page content in HTML format.
-The browser renders the page to the user.
+The browser sends a page request to the web server using the GET-method of the HTTP protocol.
+If the address is correct, the user who sent the page request has the right to the resources defined in the URL path (for instance u/mluukkai), the server returns to the browser a _status code_ 200 and the page content in HTML format.
+The browser renders the page for the user.
 If the page does not exist, the server returns a status code 404 to the browser, which tells of a mistake.

-The page returned by the server can be __static__, that is "manually" written down into a HTML file which is located in the server.
+The page returned by the server can be __static__, that is "manually" written down into a HTML file which is located on the server.
 Also, it can be __dynamic__: for instance, it can be generated while the request is made, based on the data in the server database.
-For instance, the course list at the page http://www.cs.helsinki.fi/courses is read in the database and the html code rendering the page is created again every time we access the page, based on the list of the courses available in the database at that time.
+For instance, the course list at the [courses page](https://studies.helsinki.fi/opintotarjonta?organisation=hy-org-116716376&page=0&period=hy-university-root-id%2F2022%2F0%2F1&searchText=&studyYear=2022) is read in the database and the html code rendering the page is created again every time we access the page, based on the list of the courses available in the database at that time.

-Sometimes, the path direction of the www-page information changes and the date are sent from the server to the browser.
-Typically, there will be a form on the page where the user can enter the information for the server.
-The HTTP protocol provides us with the POST method to send information (the HTTP GET method can be used to send information, too).
-For instance, you can see the search form "Hae tältä sivustolta" in the corner on the top right of the www-pages of the departnment, which allows users to send data to the Web server.
-When the users presses on "hae" (search), the browser sends a POST-method request to the server http://www.cs.helsinki.fi.
-The method posts the string the user wrote into the form.
-Most commonly, the server answers to the calls made by posting the form and returning a new HTML file, which the browser renders to the user.
-(In fact, POST-calls are not usually answered by returning an HTML page, but we are rederected to the page which contains the HTML code which has to be rendered, see http://en.wikipedia.org/wiki/Post/Redirect/Get, we'll speak more on the topic in the second week.)
+Sometimes, the direction of information changes on the www-page and data is sent from the browser to the server.
+Typically, this happens when the page contains a form where the user can enter information that will be sent to the server.
+The HTTP protocol provides a POST method for sending information (the HTTP GET method can be used to send information, too).

+For instance, clicking the magnifying glass ("Haku") in the top right corner of the courses page,  we can open a form which allows users to send data to the Web server.
+When the users presses on "hae" (search), the browser sends a POST-method request (containing the string the user has written on the form) to the server http://www.cs.helsinki.fi.
+Most commonly, the server answers to form based POST requests by returning a new HTML file, which the browser then renders for the user.
+(In fact, POST requests are not usually answered by returning an HTML page, but we are redirected to another page which contains the HTML code which has to be rendered, see http://en.wikipedia.org/wiki/Post/Redirect/Get, we'll speak more on the topic in the second week.)

 In addition to the address, the data (that is, the message body) and the [statuscodes](http://en.wikipedia.org/wiki/List_of_HTTP_status_codes), HTTP requests also containtain the __headers__ data (see http://en.wikipedia.org/wiki/List_of_HTTP_header_fields).
 They help to make requests and their answers more specific, for instance by defining what kind of data the browser is ready to receive.

 With the words Web Server Programming, we refer to how the Web server creates the Web pages to show to the browser and handles the data the user enters with the help of a form.

-Nowadays, Web pages are not simple HTML.
-HTML is used to represent the page structure and contants.
+Nowadays, Web pages are not just simple HTML.
+HTML is used to represent the page structure and contents.
 The page design is usually affected by using files like CSS, see http://en.wikipedia.org/wiki/Cascading_Style_Sheets.
-Recently, there's been a trend to provide the www-page with more and more code which has to be executed in the __browser__, which is made in Javascript.
-It's a matter of opinion what has to be created in the browser and what in the server.
+Recently, there's been a trend to provide the www-page with more and more code is executed in the __browser__, which is made in Javascript.
+It's a matter of opinion what would be best handled by the browser and what by the server.

 For instance, suppose the www-page contains a form to log in into the website.
-It's clear that password and user name have to be checked by the server.
-Differently, we can allow the browser Javascript to check whether the user name box is empty when they try to log in.
+It's clear that password and user name have to be checked on the server.
+On the other hand, we can allow the browser Javascript to check whether the user name box is empty when they try to log in.
 In such situations it is useless to bother the browser at all, because the log in would never succeed.

-The latest trends have been pushing towards Web applications which remind of normal desktop applications as much as possible.
-A good example is Google drive, which "imitates" Word/Openoffice functionality as accurately as possible.
+The latest trends have been pushing towards Web applications which mimic normal desktop applications as much as possible.
+A good example is Google Drive, which "imitates" Word/Openoffice functionality as accurately as possible.
 In such applications, the largest part of the application logic is realised in the browser.
-In any case, we always need the functionality executed in the server, otherwise information can not be shared by users who use the application in different places.
+In any case, we always need some functionality executed in the server, otherwise information can not be shared by users who use the application in different places.

 When we retrive data from the server in modern applications, the server does not necessary return ready-made HTML-pages.
-On the contrary, it returns raw data (usually in json format); these data will be handled by the Javascript code that is executed in the browser and will be displayed on the page.
+On the contrary, it returns raw data (usually in json format); these data will be handled by the Javascript code that is executed in the browser andthen displayed on the page.
 In this way, only the required part of the website will update.

-In this course, we focus almost completely on implementing the functionality on the Web-application side.
-In weeks 6 and 7, we take a look at a couple of examples of functionality which is implemented with Javascript as well as of application design through CSS files.
+In this course, we focus almost completely on implementing the functionality on the Web-application server side.
+In weeks 6 and 7, we take a look at a couple of examples of functionality which is implemented with Javascript as well as at application design through CSS files.

+The course [Full Stack Web Development](https://fullstackopen.com/en/) on the other hand focuses mainly on browser side functionality.

+# Course Material and Exercises

 All the exercises of the course are contained in this material.
 Except for the following exercise, all the others have to be returned using github.
-In addition to returning them with github, we keep track of the homework by marking the exercises in the appropriate system.
+In addition to returning them through github, we keep track of the homework by marking the exercises in the course exercise tracking system.
 We'll speak more about this at the end of the page.
-Let's start with the first exercise, in any case.
+Let's start with the first exercise.

 > ## Excercise 1: HTTP in action
 >
 > The browsers' Web developer tools are extremely useful when we implement the functionality on the browser.
 The most friendly browser to Web developers is Chrome, and we assume here that you are using Chrome.
 Other browsers also have similar functionality.
 >
 > Open Chrome developer tool by pressing Shift, Control and i (or F12).
-You also have access to the developer tool through the Tools menu.
+You also have access to the developer tools through the Tools menu.
 Open the Network tab.
-The tab shows the HTTP requests which are sent by the browser and the server answers.
+The tab shows the HTTP requests which are sent by the browser and the server's answers.
 >
-> Copy-paste http://www.cs.helsinki.fi/courses into the browser address line and press enter.
+> Copy-paste https://studies.cs.helsinki.fi/exampleapp/notes into your browser address line and press enter.
-> You see the GET-requests which have been caused to charge the page.
-Open it (clicking on the call) and inspect what is that happens with the call.
+> You see the GET-request triggered by the loading of the page.
+Open it (click the request) and inspect what is sent with a request.
 Have a special look at the headers and the response part.
-The Developer tools show request headers and response headers separately.
+The developer tools show request headers and response headers separately.
 >
-> Each request returns HTML code which is shown in the response tab.
+>The request returned HTML code which is shown in the response tab.
 The code contains references to files like CSS, Javascript, as well as pictures.
-When it comes to rendering the page, the browser retrieves each of these with their own GET-request.
+While rendering the page, the browser retrieves each of these with their own GET-request.
 >
 > Keep open the same networking tab.
-Clear the tab by pressing on the symbol which looks like a no entry sign, on the left.
-Write something in the "hea tältä sivustolta" (search in this page) form and press on "hea" (search).
+Clear the developer tools tab by pressing on the symbol which looks like a no entry sign, on the left.
+Write something in the text field on the page and press "Save".
+The teatx field is creted as a HTML form.
 The form information is sent through the POST-method of the HTTP-protocol.
 >
-> Inspect the POST-request contents (on the top of the list).
+> Inspect the POST request's contents (on the top of the list).
+From the _Payload_ tab you can find _Form data_, that is, the data sent along wiht the request.
 You'll see that the request was answered with a status code 302, which means that the server __redirects__ the browser, that is the browser was asked to go to the address defined in the response headers.
-The answer to a POST-request does not contain any HTML code which the browser could render for the user.
-Right after a POST request, the browser does automatically a GET call for the address contained in the __Location__ header of the POST reponse.
-Only the pages which are returned in answer to the request caused by this redirection are rendered to the users.
+The answer to the POST-request does not contain any HTML code which the browser could render for the user.
+Right after the POST request, the browser does automatically a GET request for the address contained in the __Location__ header of the POST reponse headers.
+Only the page which is returned in answer to the request caused by this redirection is rendered for the users.
 >
 > Spend some time inspecting the HTTP protocol communication caused by the requests to other pages.